johnwcowan/r7rs-work/PortOperationsCowan.md

-Write each *obj* to the port (as if by `display`) that is the value of `(current-output-port)` separated by single spaces and followed by a newline.
+Write each *obj* to the port (as if by `display`) that is the value of `(current-output-port)` followed by a newline.

 `(debug-print `*obj* ...`)`

-Write each *obj* to the port (as if by `display`) that is the value of `(current-error-port)` separated by single spaces and followed by a newline.
+Write each *obj* to the port
+that is the value of `(current-error-port)` separated by single spaces and followed by a newline.
+If *obj* is a boolean, character, empty list, symbol, string, or exact integer, it must be printed as if by `display`.
+In all other cases, a more terse representation may be used: for example, printing pairs as `(...)` and vectors as `#(...)`.

+Implementations should attempt to produce the output as quickly as possible, flushing any buffers and (if useful) shutting down thread scheduling and using ordinary blocking I/O.